top of page

 How mature is mature?

-Finish the sentence (to be continued)
+Finish the sentence

 The last time I pissed myself laughing ... over the pages long made-to-order porn video commission screenplay chapter in Tony Tulathimutte's Rejection.